DataSperling/p-values-from-the-null-distribution/README.md

 We can see the difference in experiemntal means of the two groups like this:

 ```
-# difference in control and treatment mean masses
+# difference in control and treatment mean masses is 3.020833g
 obs <- mean(treatment) - mean(control)
 ```
 The question we want to answer is if the above mass difference is due to chance